Stockport Credit Union Limited is authorised and regulated by the Prudential Regulation Authority and Financial Conduct Authority (FRN 213305)

 In the majority of cases we will be able to resolve the matter quickly and easily, however if you remain unhappy you may want to make a formal complaint in accordance with our Feedback and Complaints Policy.

 If you wish to make a complaint, you can download the Policy, a Feedback and Complaints Form and if necessary a continuation sheet, and return it to us at the address on the form.
-Alternatively you can speak to a volunteer at a collection point or you can contact us direct by phone or email.
+Alternatively you can contact us direct by phone, post, email or via our NIVO mobile app.

 If we have not resolved your complaint to your satisfaction within eight weeks you have the right to refer to the Financial Ombudsman Service.
 The Ombudsman will handle most complaints you might have, though there are some instances that fall outside its authority.
 Its decision is binding on us, but you are free to reject it without affecting your legal rights.